Sulli: Death and impact

 News leaked by an employee in the emergency response center revealed that on October 14, 2019, at approximately 3:20 p.m.
-KST, Sulli was found dead by her brother, who was also her manager, after hanging herself in the second floor in her house in Seongnam, south of Seoul.
+KST, Sulli's brother, who was also her manager, found her hanging dead in the second floor of her house in Seongnam, south of Seoul.
 The manager reportedly visited the house when he was not able to reach her, after speaking with Sulli via phone the previous day at 6:30 p.m.
 KST.
 Police stated that they were investigating it as a possible suicide as there were no signs of foul play or a break-in.

 They found a handwritten note in her diary in which she described her feelings, but concluded that it was not a suicide note.
 On October 15, police filed for an autopsy to confirm the cause of death and performed it the following morning, concluding that her body did not show any signs of death due to external force, and it is likely a suicide that occurred on the night of October 13 or the morning of October 14.

 The funeral was initially closed to the media as well as fans and was privately held by family members and friends.
-However, SM Entertainment opened a separate venue in Severance Hospital's funeral hall in Sinchon-dong, Seoul on October 15 and 16 for fans wishing to pay tribute.
-Various celebrities and companies, such as previous bandmates Krystal, Victoria Song, Amber Liu and Luna, fellow singer and friend IU, Dynamic Duo, and the premiere of the film Gift, canceled their activities to mourn Sulli.
+SM Entertainment opened a separate venue in Severance Hospital's funeral hall in Sinchon-dong, Seoul, on October 15 and 16 for fans wishing to pay tribute.
+Various celebrities and companies, such as previous bandmates Krystal, Victoria Song, Amber Liu, and Luna, fellow singer and friend IU, Dynamic Duo, and the premiere of the film Gift, canceled their activities to mourn Sulli.
 On October 17, following a four-day private funeral and mourning ceremony at a Seoul hospital, Sulli was buried at an undisclosed location.